Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/01-Radio-ML/README.md

 ### Using the Radio-ML ConvNet Modulation Classifier for Inference

-You can use another built-in Keras routine for inference to predict new model outputs from test input images.
+Use another built-in Keras routine for inference to predict new model outputs from test input images.
 The following code finds the accuracy of the model against each of the input SNR levels available in the dataset.

 ```
 snrlist = np.unique(Z_test)